-9.1.1.
-In this Annex the following words and phrases shall have the following meanings unless the context otherwise requires:
+9.1.1 In this annex the following definitions apply unless the context otherwise requires:

-Breakout Means the separation form the delivery packaging into separate items for delivery to users

-Facilities MaterialsMeans items supplied by the Contractor to the Client under this Annex

-Top-up ServiceMeans the re-supply of storage areas local to the working area into which Materials are delivered and held
+Breakout Means the separation form the delivery packaging into separate items for delivery to users Facilities Materials Means items supplied by the Contractor to the Client under this annex Top-up Service Means the re-supply of storage areas local to the working area into which Materials are delivered and held

-9.2.1.
-The Contractor provides a Premises materials management service to facilitate the smooth running of The Client operations within at all times.
+9.2.1 The Contractor provides a Premises materials management service to facilitate the smooth running of The Client operations within at all times.
 The Contractor ensures sufficient Materials are available to maintain the continuity of the Client's business.